Positions are open! Join HON's AmeriCorps program and begin tackling some of our community's most pressing challenges.

 It's Hands On Nashville's mission to meet needs through volunteerism.
 We strive to show every volunteer they matter, that no act of kindness is too small, and that together, we can make a difference in our communities.
 On our site, you'll find hundreds of ways to volunteer, more than 200 nonprofits or community organizations looking for help, and much more.
 Take a look around, or click the button below to get started!

 Nashville is powered by volunteers

 In even a "normal" year, the people of Nashville spend a great deal of their time and talent serving their neighbors.
-2020, however, was anything but normal.
-Despite all the challenges — because of the challenges — presented by a year that included a tornado, a pandemic, and a bombing, Nashvillians signed up to serve thousands of times.
+2021, however, was anything but normal.
+Despite all the challenges — because of the challenges — recovering from a bombing, flash flood, and the continued effects of a pandemic and 2020 tornadoes, Nashvillians signed up to serve thousands of times.
 Hands On Nashville is proud to be part of a community that finds its strength in giving to others.
 Thank you.

 Volunteers support critical ongoing relief efforts

 Nashville is in the process of grappling with four devastating events — the March 3, 2020, tornado; the COVID-19 pandemic; the Christmas Day bombing; and the March 2021 flash flooding that devastated neighborhoods particularly in South Nashville.
 Hands On Nashville is working closely with the City of Nashville, the Office of Emergency Management, and local health officials to support ongoing disaster relief efforts through volunteerism.
 We are so grateful for the outpouring of support and generosity this community has shown in the past year.
 There's more work to be done, and we are collaborating with officials and community partners to ensure that work can be done as safely as possible.